Blighty: Etymology

+The term subsequently gained an ironic connotation in its closeness to the English word blight, which means "epidemic."

 Context

-The term is commonly used as a term of endearment by the expatriate British community or those on holiday to refer to home.
+Blighty is commonly used as a term of endearment by the expatriate British community or those on holiday to refer to home.
 In Hobson-Jobson, an 1886 historical dictionary of Anglo-Indian words, Henry Yule and Arthur Coke Burnell explained that the word came to be used in British India for several things the British had brought into the country, such as the tomato and soda water.

 During the First World War, "Dear Old Blighty" was a common sentimental reference, suggesting a longing for home by soldiers in the trenches.
 The term was particularly used by World War I poets such as Wilfred Owen and Siegfried Sassoon.
-During that war, a "Blighty wound" – a wound serious enough to require recuperation away from the trenches, but not serious enough to kill or maim the victim – was hoped for by many, and sometimes self-inflicted.
+During that war, a "Blighty wound" – a wound serious enough to require recuperation away from the trenches but not serious enough to kill or maim the victim – was hoped for by many, and sometimes self-inflicted.